Abhimanyu-1411/Environmental_Imapct_Tracker/README.md

 ---

-Thank you for your interest in the Environmental Impact Tracking project.
+Thank you for your interest in the EcoChain project.
 Together, we can make a significant impact on our planet's future.

 ![image](https://github.com/user-attachments/assets/1ed0afe5-667c-4858-8c30-1772b8b97ef5)